ncatlab/nlab-content/pages/6/2/0/1/1026/content.md

 # Warnings #

+1. It is not enough to demand that there exists an abstract isomorphism $F(\lim A) \cong \lim (F\circ A)$.

-1. Topologists sometimes use "continuous functor" to mean a functor [[enriched category|enriched]] over [[Top]], since a functor between topologically enriched categories is enriched iff its actions on hom-spaces are continuous functions.
+2. Topologists sometimes use "continuous functor" to mean a functor [[enriched category|enriched]] over [[Top]], since a functor between topologically enriched categories is enriched iff its actions on hom-spaces are continuous functions.

-1. Sheaf-theorists sometimes say "continuous functor" for a [[cover-preserving functor]] between [[sites]], with the intuition being that it generalizes the [[inverse image]] induced by a [[continuous function]] of topological spaces.
+3. Sheaf-theorists sometimes say "continuous functor" for a [[cover-preserving functor]] between [[sites]], with the intuition being that it generalizes the [[inverse image]] induced by a [[continuous function]] of topological spaces.

-2. H. Bass in his treatment of [[K-theory]] uses the older term 'right continuous functor' for the dual notion of [[cocontinuous functor]] in a version which is [[additive functor|additive]].
+4. H. Bass in his treatment of [[K-theory]] uses the older term 'right continuous functor' for the dual notion of [[cocontinuous functor]] in a version which is [[additive functor|additive]].
 If the domain of an additive functor which commutes with direct sums is a [[cocomplete category]], then the functor automatically has [[adjoint functor|right adjoint]].
 Following this fact, some people in ring theory and noncommutative geometry use the simple term 'continuous functor' for a functor with a right adjoint (even if the domain [[abelian category]] is not cocomplete).
 In general, of course, this is just a bit more than *co*continuous in the standard sense.

 +--{.query}
 Left I could understand, but right?  ---Toby